 Fitness Mantra® Yoga mat is one of the best mats for yoga for beginners for several reasons.
 Take your yoga asana experience to the next level with the Fitness Mantra® mat.
 It is compact, lightweight and helps you perform asana in the most comfortable manner.
 This mat is extra comfy, cost-effective, and durable and lasts longer than other regular mats.
 It offers extra cushioning provided by ¼ inch thick PVC foam.

 - Easy to Cary - Easy strapping and light weight feature are added to this mat for easy Transport and storage.
-Fitness Mantra All-Purpose premium exercise yoga mat is manufactured and sold exclusively by Fitness Mantra .
+All-Purpose premium exercise yoga mat is manufactured and sold exclusively in India only.

-- Eco-Friendly and Anti –Tear Mat -With Single sided non-slip surfaces, Fitness Mantra premium exercise yoga mat comes with an excellent slip resistant advantage to prevent injuries.
-We believe in creating Finest eco friendly products that are safe for your body, mind and spirit.
-The recyclable tpe mat is biodegradable silicone, materials.100% non-toxic and safe to people, good quality material will prevent sweat and dirt from absorbing into the mat, easy to maintain.
+- Eco-Friendly and Anti –Tear Mat -With Single sided non-slip surfaces.
+Our premium exercise yoga mat comes with an excellent slip resistant advantage to prevent injuries.
+We believe in creating finest eco friendly products that are safe for your body, mind and spirit.
+The recyclable EVA mat is biodegradable silicone, materials.100% non-toxic and safe to people, good quality material will prevent sweat and dirt from absorbing into the mat, easy to maintain.

 Why do we recommend it?